Maity Interiano: Personal life

-After breaking a relationship with somebody out of the public eye from Dominican Republic that she began dating from 2020, Maity is currently dating Anuar Zidan, a news producer from Univision Noticias and owner of Zidan Wines.
+After breaking a relationship with somebody out of the public eye from Dominican Republic that she began dating from 2020, Maity began dating Anuar Zidan, a news producer from Univision Noticias and owner of Zidan Wines.
+They got engaged on February 11, 2023.

 Awards

 On July 24 she won a Regional LA Area Emmy Award for hosting the Desfile de Las Rosas 2015 on Univision.